getgrav/grav-learn/pages/2/07.api/03.endpoints/09.dashboard/_05.hide-notification/api-endpoint.md

         - name: id
           type: string
           required: true
-          description: 'Notification id (from the `GET /dashboard/notifications` response).'
+          description: 'Notification id (from the `GET /dashboard/notifications` response).
+It is not checked against known notifications, but it must be 1-64 letters, digits, `.`, `_` or `-`, starting with a letter or digit. getgrav.org uses numbers; plugins use slugs such as `login-lockout`.'
     request_example: ''
     response_example: ''
     response_codes: